XSY-HYH/ZIM-Zigzag-Interaction-Model/CHAP-IEM.md

 CHAP-IEM is suitable for the following scenarios:

 1. Communication environments with forward secrecy requirements
-2. Applications with short single-session lifetimes
+2. Applications that benefit from automatic key rotation per operation
-3. Systems that can tolerate re-authentication overhead
+3. Systems that need both forward secrecy and automatic recovery
 4. High-security scenarios requiring reduced long-term key exposure risk

 Unsuitable scenarios:

-1. Environments with poor network quality and high packet loss rates (frequent re-authentication)
-2. Services requiring long-term maintenance of a single session
+1. Environments where maintaining K securely for the entire session duration is not feasible
-3. Critical systems that cannot tolerate connection interruption
+2. Services that cannot tolerate the additional recovery round-trip latency

 ---

 ## VI.
 Summary

 CHAP-IEM introduces the design concept of "ID as key" based on the standard CHAP login workflow.
-The login phase still uses the pre-shared key K for identity authentication and ID_1 distribution, after which it switches to a chained encryption mode using IDs as keys.
-This design sacrifices automatic exception recovery capability in exchange for forward secrecy through automatic key updates after each operation.
-The choice between standard CHAP and CHAP-IEM is essentially a trade-off between connection continuity and forward secrecy.
+The login phase uses the pre-shared key K for identity authentication and ID_1 distribution, after which it switches to a chained encryption mode using IDs as keys.
+K is retained as a dedicated recovery channel, enabling automatic synchronization without re-authentication.
+This design provides forward secrecy through automatic key updates after each operation while maintaining automatic recovery capability — achieving the best of both worlds.
+The choice between standard CHAP and CHAP-IEM is primarily a trade-off between implementation simplicity (standard CHAP) and forward secrecy (CHAP-IEM).